-As we have over 10 years of experience in building neutron generators, our hardware is able to compete with established players.
+We have over 10 years of experience in building neutron generators, and we are able to customize our measurement systems according to customer needs.

 Our neutron generators use a linear accelerator to fuse two deuterium atoms.
 D-D fusion produces neutrons with an energy of 2.5 MeV.

-Our shallow organization structure and effective production processes help us produce neutron generators for your needs.
+Our agile organization and effective production processes enable us to produce neutron generators for solving customer specific issues.

 Radiation safety: Neutron generators are inherently safe.
 Our neutron generator has been approved by Finnish Radiation and Nuclear Safety Authority for industrial use in the lowest risk-categories.